Messina: Literature

-Messina has provided the setting for two of William Shakespeare's plays, Much Ado About Nothing and The Winter's Tale.
-In August 2011, the city council of Messina voted to grant honorary citizenship posthumously to William Shakespeare.
+Messina is the setting for two of William Shakespeare's plays, Much Ado About Nothing and The Winter's Tale.
+In August 2011, the city council of Messina voted to grant Shakespeare honorary citizenship.

 In the science fiction novel The Condemned of Messina by the American writer Ben Bova, the city of Messina is the seat of the world government.